variejs/docs/routing.md

 ### Meta

-Sometimes its needed to add addtional functionality to our routes, we can add metadata
+Sometimes its needed to add additional functionality to our routes, we can add metadata

 ```js
 $router.route("/admin/dashboard", AdminDashboard).setMeta({